 - Inspect the property regularly.

-- Make sure that the property is secured.
-Block all entrances and lock doors and windows.
+- Make sure that the property is secured by blocking all entrances, enclosing the property, and locking doors/windows.

 - Put up “No Trespassing” signs on the property, especially if it is currently unoccupied.